 Reducing alcohol intake

-The decision to start medication for the treatment of blood pressure is based on how high the blood pressure is and the person’s individual health and circumstances.
-Sometimes, two or more medications are needed to lower the blood pressure to safe levels.
-You should plan to work closely with your physician to find the right treatment plan for you.
+The decision to start medication for the treatment of high blood pressure is based on a few things.
+They include how high your blood pressure is, your other health conditions, and your individual circumstances.
+Sometimes, two or more medications are needed to lower blood pressure to safe levels.
+You should plan to work closely with your healthcare team to find the right treatment plan for you.

-These are four classes of blood pressure medications that are considered “first line,” or the most effective medicines used to lower blood pressure.
+Experts recommend four classes of blood pressure medications as “first-line” treatments.
+This means these medication types are the most effective medicines used to lower blood pressure.

-Thiazide diuretics are a type of “water pill,” which helps your kidneys eliminate excess sodium and fluid from the body.
-These medications are commonly used in combination with other medications for control of high blood pressure.
+Thiazide diuretics are a type of “water pill.”
+These help your kidneys remove excess sodium and fluid from the body.
+These medications can be used in combination with other medications for control of high blood pressure.
 Some examples are:

 Angiotensin-converting enzyme (ACE) inhibitors block the production of a hormone called angiotensin II, which the body uses to control blood pressure.
-They are commonly used to protect the kidneys in people with kidney disease and diabetes, and are also used in people with heart failure.
+They help protect the kidneys in people with kidney disease and diabetes.
+They’re also recommended for people with heart failure.
 Some examples are:

 Angiotensin receptor blockers (ARBs) also block angiotensin II.
-They are similar to ACE inhibitors, and are used in people with similar medical conditions, but are sometimes more effective at lowering blood pressure.
+They are similar to ACE inhibitors, and are recommended for similar medical conditions.
+But they are sometimes more effective at lowering blood pressure.
 Some examples are:

-Calcium channel blockers prevent calcium from entering muscle cells found in blood vessels, causing them to relax.
-In some cases, they can also slow the heart rate, which can be useful in conditions such as atrial fibrillation.
+Calcium channel blockers prevent calcium from entering muscle cells.
+Since muscle cells are in blood vessel walls, this causes them to relax.
+In some cases, they can also slow the heart rate, which can be useful in conditions such as atrial fibrillation (AFib).
 Examples are:

-There are several other classes of medications that can lower blood pressure, and can be used alone and in combination with the medications listed above.
+There are several other classes of medications that can lower blood pressure.
+They can be used alone and in combination with the medications listed above.
 These include:

 Alpha blockers: doxazosin